 Knickerbocker Hotel, Times Square

-Built as a celebrity hotel in the early 1900’s, and closed shortly afterwards due to naughty behavior, the Knickerbocker Hotel in Times Square shines once again.
-How did this previously dreary retail and apartment building become one of our choices for Most Romantic Hotels in New York City?
+Built as a celebrity hotel in the early 1900s, and closed shortly afterward due to naughty behavior, the Knickerbocker Hotel in Times Square shines once again.
+How did this previously dreary retail and apartment building become one of our choices for the Most Romantic Hotels in New York City?

 ModernHaus SoHo – Romantic Hotel in Downtown NYC

 ModernHaus SoHo fits a lot of romantic elements into a compact, stand-alone tower.
 Art-gallery-like public and private spaces?
 Check.
 Cool in-house bars and restaurants?
 Check.
-Walls of windows overlooking lower Manhattan?
+Walls of windows overlooking lower Manhattan and other views of the city?
 Check.
 Rooftop bar with swimming pool?
 Check.

 Conrad New York Downtown

-At night, the soaring atrium is tinted in rotating shades that begin barely there and deepen as minutes pass.
+At night, the soaring atrium is tinted in rotating shades that begin barely there and deepen as the minutes pass.
 Red then blue then purple then green, renders the Jetson’s-era lobby of curvy couches and orb lamps a fantasia of color, and one of the sexiest places on the planet – let alone NYC.